 Landscaping Committee.
 The History Wall and Cookout Facilities.
 The history wall is completed.

 The Cookout Committee is beginning plans to further develop cookout facilities (Ski Beach area) at the end of the wall in the area behind the basketball hoop.
 Mike Dahl is coordinating this project.

 No Bear Garbage Club.
-Our community garbage service has been awarded to Recology by the county.
-This means it is likely that there will be a price increase.
-Ron Sanford, the club Pres., is negotiating garbage and recycling services with Recology and will keep us informed regarding changes.
-If you have questions about seasonal vs. year around service or joining our group please calls Ron at 589-1034.
+Ron Sanford, the club President of our community garbage service, is negotiating garbage and recycling services with Recology and will keep us informed regarding price changes.
+If you have questions about seasonal vs. year around service or would like to join the group please calls Ron at 589-1034.

 Beware: SWIMMERS’ ITCH has appeared annually for many years.
 It may occur again this summer although we haven’t had any reports of it yet this season.
 This annoying rash is an allergic skin reaction to certain microscopic parasites that are released from infected snails into fresh and salt water.
 It is common throughout the world in lakes, ponds, and oceans and more frequently during the summer months.
 The small reddish pimples appear within 12 hours.
 The rash is itchy but not dangerous unless secondarily infected.
 The parasite is in the shallow water near the shorelines so immediately towel dry off your young swimmers.
 If we start to hear reports of this rash occurring we will post it on the kiosks.